globe-and-citizen/layer8-backbone/docs/reverse-proxy.md

     - On failure: logs error and retains previous credentials
 4. **Lock-free updates:** uses [`ArcSwap`] to atomically swap cert/key without blocking active connections

-This allows certificate rotation without restarting the service.
+This supports operational certificate rotation for the RP certificate while preserving active connections.

+> Note: as currently documented, only the RP certificate/key pair is reloaded dynamically.
+If the Layer8 CA certificate
+> changes, a full credential reload or process restart may still be required unless CA reload support is added.

 <br>

-### 7.3.
+### 7.4.
 Handshake Configuration

 [`TLSServerConfig`] implements Pingora's [`TlsAccept`] trait.
 During TLS handshake setup, `certificate_callback(&self, ssl: &mut TlsRef)` configures the TLS context:

 1. `ssl.set_hostname()` — sets the expected SNI hostname
-2. Load current **server private key** from `tls_credentials` via `ArcSwap::load()`
+2. Load current **RP private key** from `tls_credentials` via `ArcSwap::load()`
-3. Load and install **server leaf certificate**
+3. Load and install the **RP leaf certificate**
-4. Add **intermediate chain certificates** to the certificate chain
+4. Add any **intermediate chain certificates** to the certificate chain
 5. Enable peer verification with a custom verify callback:
     - [`SslVerifyMode::PEER`]
-    - Callback verifies client cert against the configured CA certificate
+    - callback verifies the presented peer certificate against the configured **Layer8 CA certificate**

+In effect, the ReverseProxy proves its own identity with its RP certificate and validates the remote side against the Layer8 CA trust anchor, establishing mutual authentication.

 <br>

-### 7.4.
-Client Certificate Verification
+### 7.5.
+Client / Peer Certificate Verification

 The verify callback (`verify_client_file`) enforces:

 - **mTLS required:** verify mode set to `PEER`
-- **Client cert required:** handshake fails if `peer_certificate()` is missing (`NO_CERTIFICATE` alert)
+- **Peer certificate required:** handshake fails if `peer_certificate()` is missing (`NO_CERTIFICATE` alert)
-- **CA validation:** client cert must verify against the configured CA public key using X.509 chain validation
+- **CA validation:** the presented certificate must verify against the configured Layer8 CA public key using X.509 chain validation
 - **Chain support:** uses client-supplied intermediate chain if present, otherwise an empty chain

+In the architecture shown by the certificate diagram, this means the ReverseProxy will trust only peers that present a certificate chaining to the Layer8 CA. Typical trusted peers would include Layer8-managed components such as the ForwardProxy or other internal service-to-service clients configured with Layer8-issued certificates.

 On success, logs `"Client certificate verification succeeded"`.
 All outcomes are logged with `log_type = LogTypes::TLS_HANDSHAKE`.

 <br>

-### 7.5.
+### 7.6.
 Notes / Limitations

 - TLS material installation uses `unwrap()` in several places; invalid credentials can panic during handshake
-- Verification is CA-signature based; no explicit SAN/CN allowlisting or revocation checks are implemented
+- Verification is currently CA-signature based; no explicit SAN/CN allowlisting or revocation checks are documented
-- Credentials are updated lock-free via [`ArcSwap`]; new connections always use the latest loaded certificates
+- Credentials are updated lock-free via [`ArcSwap`]; new connections always use the latest loaded RP certificate
 - Reload failures do not affect in-flight connections; they continue with the last valid certificate
+- The current implementation appears to model a **single trusted CA certificate**; more complex PKI requirements (intermediate CAs, certificate profiles, revocation, trust-domain separation) would require additional logic
+- Because the architecture relies on a shared Layer8 CA trust anchor, protection of the Layer8 CA private key is security-critical